manfromanotherland/edmundojr-2014/_posts/2015-07-22-reading-tip.md

 >
 > _I have now learned that there exists a worldview in which all of these statements are consistent._
 >
 > And if it feels worthwhile, you can make a genuine effort to understand that entire worldview.
 You don't have to adopt it.
-Just make it available to yourself, so you can make connections to it when it's needed.
+Just make it available to yourself, so you can make connections to it when it's needed.”
 >
 > <footer>— Bret Victor</footer>